jjfiv/temporal-search/example/galago-build-index/README.md

 Building the index
 ---

-Then, since we need to have the contrib sources on our classpath while building the index, the command to build the index (from the root of this git repo) is:
+Then, we can use the temporal-tools App to launch the galago it is compiled against for us.
+The command to build the index (from the root of this git repo) is:

-    ${galago_root}/contrib/target/appassembler/bin/galago build example/galago-build-index/conf.json
+    scripts/run.py invoke-galago build example/galago-build-index/conf.json

 Checking the result